Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 - `PostgreSQL` as database
 - `Python3` and `Flask` for server language and framework
 - `Flask-Migrate` for creating and running schema migrations
-- Frontend: HTML, CSS, and Javascript with Bootstrap 3
+- Frontend: HTML, CSS, and Javascript with Bootstrap 3 (mainly provided by Udacity Team)

 Applied concepts:
 - How to use Git Bash & Github as version control tool